AntoineJac/awsProject/README.md

 - images - Image for the repository Readme.
 - lambda - Folder for the application's Lambda functions.
 - lambda/CallSmsApi - Function triggered by the SQS Queue and used to call the SMS Api.
-- lambda/CallSmsBulkApi - Function triggered by the SQS Bulk Queue and used to call the SMS Bulk Api.
+- lambda/CallSmsBulkApi - Function triggered by the SQS Bulk Queue and used to call the standard SMS Bulk Api.
+- lambda/CallSmsBulkApiSmrt - Function triggered by the SQS Bulk Queue and used to call the Smart SMS Bulk Api.
 - lambda/ExecuteEntry - Function triggered by the API Gateway and used to send message the SQS Queue.
 - lambda/PublisheEntry - Function used by Maketing Cloud when validating the journey.
 - lambda/{{function}}/tests - Unit tests for the application code.